nginxinc/nginx-ingress-workshops/Plus/labs/lab8/readme.md

 ### Import Grafana Custom Dashboards

-1. Now you should be ready to import the NGINX Dashboards for KIC from NGINX, Inc. From the left panel click on `Import` to add the dashboard:
+1. Now you should be ready to import the NGINX Dashboards for NIC from NGINX, Inc. From the left panel click on `Import` to add the dashboard:

     ![Grafana Import](media/lab8_grafana_imports.png)